 There are precious few outlets for home grown timber and only a handful of sawmills left in our country that are still cutting local trees.
 We spend a lot of time seeking out these sawyers and searching for those British timbers that are grown and cropped in sustainably-managed woodlands.
 We are trying to find woods that tell the story of our nation: oaks, ash, elm, beech, walnut, sweet chestnut, yew, sycamore, maple, with occasional rarities such as holly, lacewood, boxwood, apple, pear and cherry.

-We principally look for three types of timber.
-Firstly, for stock, mainly one inch (25mm) and three quarter inch (18mm) thicknesses of oak and ash.
+Oak and Ash, mainly in one inch (25mm) and three quarter inch (18mm) thicknesses.
 We use these for carcase frames, back frames, drawer sides and bottoms, and we are looking for clean, straight-grained and the more stable cuts.
 The drawing in ‘woodcuts’ shows the basic cuts we use and which planks we select for which purpose.

-TIGER OAKS
+TIGER OAK

 BOG OAK